pairwise-tech/pairwise/README.md

 We also recommend using [Visual Studio Code](https://code.visualstudio.com/) and installing the recommended project extensions.

+All the important information about how Pairwise works should be covered in the repo `README` documents.
+These documents serve as a quick reference to learn about how the entire codebase works.

 ## Development

 To run the app you will need Docker and Node installed.
 All of the packages tend to have commands of the structure `[package]:[dev|start|watch|build|prod]` so you can generally modify the following scripts depending on how you want to start different packages.